PX4/PX4-Autopilot/nuttx/configs/xtrs/README.txt

 These configurations all use the kconfig-frontends, mconf-based configuration tool.
 To change this configuration using that tool, you should:

   a.
-Build and install the mconf tool.
+Build and install the kconfig-mconf tool.
 See nuttx/README.txt and
      misc/tools/README.txt

   b.
 Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration